getsentry/rfcs/text/0072-kafka-schema-registry.md

 topic: events
 schemas:
     - version: 1
+    compatibility_mode: backward
     type: json
     resource: events.schema.json
     - version: 2
+    compatibility_mode: none
     type: avro
     resource: events_v2.avsc
 ```

 In this example scenario, we decided to make a change to schemas on the “events” topic.
 The `events.schema.json` and `events_v2.avsc` files must be present.
-The version bump is only necessary for major breaking changes of the schema (like changing the encoding).
-Most changes should be done in backward compatible manner, and keep the same version number even if the schema changes.

-**Data governance**
+**Compatibility modes:**
+Each schema version defines it's compatibility mode.
+There will be 2 to start but more can be added if we want to change or tighten the rules.

+- `none` - Any changes are allowed.
+Generally used if a feature is in dev to allow for fast iteration and breaking changes.
+- `backward` - Allows adding optional fields, removing optional fields, and changing from optional to required and required to optional.
+Required field cannot be added at once, it must be split into 2 separate releases.

-The schemas repository will have checks in place to ensure schemas are valid and non backwards compatible changes are not being introduced with a same version number.
+If `backward` is selected, CI in the schemas repository will ensure changes that are not allowed are not being introduced with a same version number

 ### **Option B (alternative, non-preferred option): Deploy a separate service**